Djuwita/Portfolio/project_1/README.md

-# Project 1: Data analysis and visualization with Pyrhion for 2017 and 2018 SAT and ACT Tests Results
+# Project 1: Data analysis and visualization with Python for 2017 and 2018 SAT and ACT Tests Results
 ### Overview

 This project covers: